prajwal1210/Stance-Detection-in-Web-and-Social-Media/README.md

+All Instructions to run the codes are provided in seperate folders.

 This is the code repository for the paper "Stance Detection in Web and Social Media:  A Comparative Study" published in the proceedings of CLEF 2019 conference (http://clef2019.clef-initiative.eu/).

 If you use these codes, please cite our paper: